MostHumble/harm-centric-llm-debiasing/README.md

-# Multi-LLM Debiasing Framework
+# Harm-Centric Multi-Agent LLM Debiasing

-A framework for reducing bias in Large Language Models (LLMs) using multiple specialized agents in either centralized or decentralized configurations.
+Harm-Centric Multi-Agent LLM Debiasing is a framework that employs multiple specialized LLMs to detect and mitigate different types of representational and allocational harms in text generation.
+Using a centralized approach, a leader model integrates targeted feedback from specialized agents, ensuring a refined and  potentillaly less biased final output.
+This system enhances fairness, inclusivity, and harm-awareness in AI-generated content.

 ## Overview